 Now that I’m retired, I might be traveling and experiencing different cultures, which brings me great pleasure.
 My favorite destination is Andalucia in Spain, where I have now retired to soak up as much flamenco and other facets of Spanish culture as possible.

 Or I might be taking a walk–a very long walk!
 I’ve walked the Camino de Santiago from Montserrat, near Barcelona, to Finisterre on Spain’s Atlantic coast, then from Barcelona to Rome via the Alps of northern France.
+I’ve recently completed another Camino experience, walking from Almeria on the southeast Spanish Mediterranean coast to Muxia on Spain’s northwest coast.
 My book, Sauntering to Santiago, about the pilgrimage to Santiago is on Amazon.com in Kindle format and print-on-demand.
 You may also find it at Smashwords.com.
 The book about my walk to Rome, Where the Roads Lead, is also available at both sites in all formats.
-Another memoir about my walk from Almeria to Muxia, Spain is due to be published before year-end.
-At this time, it is untitled.
+A memoir about my walk from Almeria to Muxia is due to be published before year-end.

 I’ve also completed the second of five volumes of a novel, A Woman for Five Seasons, and a screenplay, The Photograph.
-Volume three of the A Woman for Five Seasons will be published early in 2020.
+Volume three of the A Woman for Five Seasons will be published in 2020 hopefully before mid-year.

 Books I’ve edited include Enigma: The Phoenician Anthropoid Sarcophagus: Travelling to the past of northern Phoenicia through its material culture by Bashar Mustafa, PhD., and Letters From Paris by Linnie Southard.
 (Yeah, okay, so I had an inside track on that job.)